 Where to Fish in Florida

 You’ll also find many fishing opportunities in Destin.
-Designated as the world’s luckiest fishing village, Destin is one of the top fishing spots in Florida, located inconspicuously between the Gulf of Mexico and Choctawhatchee Bay.
-It has a perfect combination of offshore and inshore fishing, a diversity that most states lack.
+Designated as the world’s luckiest fishing village, Destin is one of the top fishing spots in Florida.
+It’s between the Gulf of Mexico and Choctawhatchee Bay and has a perfect combination of offshore and inshore fishing.
 You can enjoy fishing in tournaments like the Emerald Coast Blue Marlin Classic and the Destin Fishing Rodeo.

 Camping and Fishing in Florida